- What should I bring?

 - How do walk-in sessions work?

 We offer walk-in tutoring at all three locations during our normal business hours on a first-come, first-served basis.
 Unlike scheduled appointments, which are 50 minutes, the average walk-in appointment lasts 30 minutes.
-We offer walk-in appointments every hour of every day in our A61 Humanities location.
+We offer walk-in appointments every hour of every day in our A61 Kaplan (formerly Humanities) location.
 See hours and locations for weeks during each quarter that we offer walk-in service at Powell 228 and Rieber 115.

 - How do online appointments work?